khalooei/LSA/README.md

 All kind of contributions are always welcome!

-Please let me know if you are interested in adding a new comparison measure and feature map visualization to this repository or if you would like to fix some issues.
+Please let me know if you are interested in adding a new comparison measure or feature map visualization to this repository or if you would like to fix some issues.